 The restricted share units plan is accounted for as a share-based payment transaction that is settled in cash.
-Its valuation is based on the fair value of the common shares of a subsidiary of the Company, which, for the purposes of the plan, is deemed to wholly own certain other subsidiaries of the group which are not under its control.
+Its valuation is based on the fair value of the common shares of a subsidiary of iA Financial Corporation, which, for the purposes of the plan, is deemed to wholly own, among others, some subsidiaries of the group which are under the control of the Company.
 Fair value is determined using equity valuation models.
 Based on the estimated number of restricted share units expected to be vested, the Company recognizes the remuneration expense in General expenses in the Income Statement and the corresponding liability in the Statement of Financial Position for the vesting period.
-At the end of each reporting period and on the settlement date, the liability is remeasured based on the fair value of the common shares of the subsidiary and the change is recorded in General expenses in the Income Statement.
+At the end of each reporting period and on the settlement date, the liability is remeasured based on the fair value of the common shares of a subsidiary of iA Financial Corporation and the change is recorded in General expenses in the Income Statement.

 3 > Changes in Accounting Policies

 New Accounting Policies Applied

 These standards or amendments apply to financial statements beginning on or after January 1, 2022.